tanaylab/metacells/README.rst

     computing fold factors (log base 2 of the ratio) and related comparisons automatically ignore cases when this sum is below some threshold (40) by considering the effective fold factor to be 0 (that is, "no difference").

+``metacells_level`` per cell or metacell
+    This is 0 for rare gene module metacells, 1 for metacells computed from the main piles in the 2nd divide-and-conquer phase and 2 for metacells computed for their outliers.

 If using ``divide_and_conquer_pipeline``, the following are also computed (but not by the simple ``compute_divide_and_conquer_metacells``: